stevegeek/access_allow/README.md

 profile, one must check that the user who is trying to execute the `update` action has the ability (permission) to do it, but also that the user is even from the same company as the user being edited.

-As such we have defined a DSL that can be used in controllers to define sets of required checks and rules around actions to define what abilities or checks are needed to allow a specific action to execute.
+As such a DSL exists that can be used in controllers to define sets of required checks and rules around actions that then define what abilities or checks are needed to allow a specific action to execute.
 The rules can also define what should happen if the checks do not pass, or if no rules match the current situation.

 The DSL allows us to define 3 categories of our so called access rules: